katoy/node-xlsx/README.md

 Read/Write xlsx file.
-This is base on https://github.com/stephen-hardy/xlsx.js
+This is based on https://github.com/stephen-hardy/xlsx.js

 samples/sample-read.coffee and sample-save.coffee are sample scripts.